-In the event of non-weather related emergencies, refer to the Alert page.
+In the event of non-weather related emergencies, refer to the UConnALERT page.

 UConn Health employees and students should contact UConn Health’s operational status hotline at 860-679-2001.
-This is the only reliable and official source of communication regarding delayed openings, class cancellations, or closings of the UConn Health’s nonessential service units due to weather or other circumstances.
+This is the only reliable and official source of communication regarding delayed openings, class cancellations, or closings of certain of UConn Health operational units service units due to weather or other circumstances.
 With 30 dedicated lines operating 24 hours a day, 7 days a week, you’ll know quickly if anything has changed.
 In the unlikely event that service of UConn Health’s Operational Status Hotline is disrupted, the back-up number is 860-486-9292.

-In recent years the majority of radio and television stations in Connecticut have converted to automated systems announcing closing information.
+The majority of radio and television stations in Connecticut use automated systems announcing closing information.
 These systems restrict the scope and description of the information conveyed and do not meet the particular needs of UConn Health.
-Therefore, UConn Health will no longer notify radio or television stations of changes in our operational status.
+Therefore, UConn Health does not notify radio or television stations of changes in our operational status.

 UConn Health’s Operational Status Hotline will advise employees of UConn Health’s operational status based on the service unit designation.